MrThearMan/CI/README.md

 ## Requirements

-There are 3 different pipeline templates, one for testing, one for building docs, and one for releasing the library to [PyPI].
+There are 4 different pipeline templates, one for testing, one for building docs, one for releasing the library to [PyPI], and one for approving pull requests by certain authors automatically.

 All templates require the project to use [poetry].
 The testing pipeline requires [tox] and [coverage], as well as